kkruecke/cplus-documentation/notes/forwarding-refs.rst

 Forwarding References
 ---------------------

 The same notation used for rvalue references, the double ampersand *&&*, is also used to denote a forwarding reference.
-This was an unfortunetly decision by the C++ Committe.
 A **forwarding reference** is a template function parameter of type ``T&&`` such as

 .. code-block:: cpp

    template<typename T> void sample(T&& t);

 While this looks just like an rvalue reference (see :ref:`rvalue-reference`), when ``&&`` is used as a function template parameter as above, it is called a **forwarding refernence**.
-And unlike an rvalue reference, a forwarding reference ``T&&`` can bind to both rvalues and lvalues.
+And unlike an rvalue reference, a forwarding reference bind to both rvalues and lvalues.
 Forwarding reference take advantage of the new **C++11** reference collapsing rules.
-In **C++11** unlike previous versions, you can syntactically have a reference to a reference.
-In this case, the following reference collapsing rules apply:
+In **C++11**, unlike previous versions, you can syntactically have a reference to a reference, and the following reference collapsing rules apply:

 * T& & becomes T&
 * T& && becomes T&